 - Tap water is not drinkable

-Top 4 Cities to visit
+Top 4 Cities to Visit in Morocco

 Sometimes referred to as the Red City, Morocco has medieval-looking features but still modern in many ways.
 It is home to many mosques, palaces, and gardens.
 A barrage of marketplaces is along the lines of the streets where you can buy jewelry, textiles, pottery, etc. Marrakech is one of Africa s most popular destination sites.
-You can experience some beautiful and historical culture the city as to offer.
+You can experience some beautiful and historical culture the city has to offer.

 Casablanca is a modern city in Morocco that is located by the sea.
 The famous movie Casablanca was shot here.
 There ancient medina and the contemporary mosque which is the third-largest in the world is worth a special visit.